 Ireland is a country that is known for both its beautiful green landscape and its unique culture.

-Ireland has a oceanic climate, which means that both the summers and winters are quite mild.
+The green country has a oceanic climate, which means that both the summers and winters are quite mild.
 The rainfall in Ireland is abundant.
 We were lucky with the weather on our trip to Ireland.
 It rained only once during our stay, and that was only a shower.

 Pubs and Irish folk music pops into your head anytime you think of Ireland.
 My friends and I are all fans of Irish music, so we spent a lot of time on our trip exploring Irish pubs listening to Irish troubadours.
 The Irish pub culture is definitely something worth exploring while in Ireland!